-To be admitted to the Master of Science in engineering program, applicants must have a bachelor's degree in engineering, engineering technology or in a closely related field (e.g., one of the mathematical, physical or biological sciences).
+To be admitted to the Master of Science in Engineering with a concentration in Energy Engineering program, applicants must have a bachelor's degree in engineering, engineering technology or in a closely related field (e.g., one of the mathematical, physical or biological sciences).
 Admissions are made on an individual basis and take into account the applicant's previous academic record, the intended area of study, and the capacity of the College of Engineering.